baidarka/meetup-azure-governance/4-trigger-policy-evaluation/README.md

-# Trigger an evaluation cycle
+# Trigger an evaluation cycle and get compliance data

 A policy evaluation cycle will trigger every so often, and the duration of the cycle may take time.
 Luckily, you can trigger an evaluation cycle.